apollographql/apollo/docs/source/intro/platform.md

 ---
 title: The Apollo GraphQL platform
-description: How Apollo helps you go from zero to production with GraphQ
+description: How Apollo helps you go from zero to production with GraphQL
 ---

 Apollo is an implementation of GraphQL designed for the needs of product